seasketch/geoprocessing/packages/wiki-docs/Migrating.md

 ### Geographies

 Geographies are a new construct, most commonly used for planning boundaries.
 You are required to define at least one per project and you can have more than one.
-Projects have always had them, but they were implicit to how data was clipped, which was very limiting.
+Projects have always had them, but they were implicitly defined based on how data was clipped, which was both unclear to the report developer and very limiting.
 Geographies are explicit.
 There is no longer confusion about whether and how to clip datasources to one or more planning boundaries.
 You just define what the geography boundaries are, by associating it with a datasource.
 Then the precalc command will clip the datasource (whether vector or raster) to each geographies features (intersection) and precompute metrics with what remains (total area, count, sum).
 This replaces what was `keyStats` in datasources.json.
 Preclac metrics are typically used as the denominator when calculating % sketch overlap in reports.
 Geoprocessing functions also clip the current sketch to one or more geographies at runtime when calculating metrics.
 These are often used as the numerator when when calculating sketch % overlap in reports.

 To setup your projects default geography, create a new file `project/geographies.json`.
 Choose from one of the options below for your default geography.
 Just make sure that the geography is assigned to the `default-boundary` group, and `precalc` is set to `true`